emmavanoss/cv/README.md

 ## Who I am

-I'm a full-stack junior web developer, looking for a job where I can learn fast with exciting new challenges and ideas.
+I'm a full-stack junior web developer with a background in linguistics (undergrad), psychology (MSc) and professional experience with social research, statistics, project management and the public sector.

 I've been coding since January 2019 and I've never looked back.
 Being able to dream something up and then create it is an incredible feeling, and there is so